tasb/k8s-basic2advanced-training/labs/lab06.md

 kubectl edit secret echo-api-db-secret -n echo-app-ns
 ```

-This command will open your prefered code editor on your machine.
+This command will open your preferred code editor on your machine.
 On the editor, you need to change the value of the key `.data.connString` with the value you copied to the clipboard.

-When you close the code editor, the new definiton is automatically updated on your cluster.
+When you close the code editor, the new definition is automatically updated on your cluster.

 ## Restart API deployment